opendatasoft/ods-documentation-explore-api/source/includes/csw/introduction.md

 The service can be reached at the following entry address.

-For this documentation, we use the the domain `https://examples.opendatasoft.com` as an example but you should replace it by your custom domain name.
+For this documentation, we use the domain `https://examples.opendatasoft.com` as an example but you should replace it by your custom domain name.

 The CSW API supports both `GET` and `POST` HTTP methods.